Facts about Mistress Elvira

 Actress Cassandra Peterson is better known for her spoofy, sexy alter ego: Elvira, Mistress of the Dark.

 The character took off, and Elvira became a spokeswoman for all things spooky and campy, with a merchandising blitz that cranked out everything from perfume to pinball machines to wine (“Elvira’s Macabrenet”).
-She typically reappears each October as a friendly corporate mascot of Halloween.
+Peterson may have reached retirement age, but Elvira continues to reappear each October as a friendly corporate mascot of Halloween.

 Elvira starred in the horror comedy feature Elvira: Mistress of the Dark (1988) and has hosted several short-lived TV series including The Elvira Show (1993), The Search for the Next Elvira (2007), Elvira’s Movie Macabre (2010-11) and 13 Nights of Elvira (2014).

 Cassandra Peterson is a longtime supporter of People for the Ethical Treatment of Animals (PETA); in a much-publicized 1991 incident, she turned down an offer to perform as an elephant trainer in the TV extravaganza Circus of the Stars.